Workbench-Build/workbook/docs/design.md

 - [Public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) — Encrypt data with a public key that is then only decodable with the corresponding private key (e.g., RSA).
 - [Digital signatures](https://en.wikipedia.org/wiki/Digital_signatures) — Cryptographically sign data with a private key in a way that's verifiable via a public key.
 - [Multi-signature](https://en.wikipedia.org/wiki/Multisignature) - M of N need to sign for something to be valid.
 - [One-way hash function](https://en.wikipedia.org/wiki/One-way_hash_function) — A unique fingerprint for a piece of data that can be signed to verify it's source (e.g., SHA-256).
+OpenZeppelin has a great [hash functions explainer](https://forum.openzeppelin.com/t/hash-functions/1306) as well.
 - [Commitments](https://en.wikipedia.org/wiki/Commitment_scheme) — Commit to a chosen value while keeping it hidden to others, with the ability to reveal it later.
 - [Mixers](https://en.wikipedia.org/wiki/Mix_network) — Pool data from many users to anonymize what came from whom.
 - [Zero knowledge proofs](https://en.wikipedia.org/wiki/Zero-knowledge_proof) — Verify the integrity of a request or computation without revealing any information about the data being requested or processed.